 While many feel that the cloud is designed for business, our goal at Microsoft is to “Empower every person and every organisation on the planet to achieve more”.

 Now I could have obviously built this system to run on my home computer.
 But that would mean running the system 24/7, exposing the system to the Internet and ensuring that the system was highly available.
 This would not only consume electricity but would also put my home system at risk.

 By building it in the cloud, I was able to take advantage of the economies of scale.
 You see companies like Microsoft buy and build systems in bulk, yielding cost savings that are passed onto its customers.
-In fact, for many services we have free tiers meaning that I can build personal solutions for next to nothing.
+In fact, for many services, we have free tiers meaning that I can build personal solutions for next to nothing.

 This is what I did with the IoMe project.
-I ran it on a free database, which connected into a free WebApp.
+I ran it on a free database, which connected to a free WebApp.
 So you can see, the Cloud really was a no brainer 😊

 What is the number one reason holding people back from trying Azure in their business?